At MDR, we position organizations to have a greater impact on stakeholders, the public, and the environment.

 Our associates are one of a kind.
 Their professional backgrounds, academic achievements, and personal philosophies are inextricably bound to our values.
 In an increasingly intense world where breaking news never stops, it’s important to have a team that is fully engaged, remains in-tune with trends and influencers, and legitimately cares about the world in which they live.

 Our work isn’t merely transactional, but deeply personal.
 We fully recognize today’s changing socio-political climates and commit ourselves to deliver solutions that are current, highly impactful, and relevant.

 M. Daniel Roukema

-M. Daniel Roukema is an award-winning business and community leader who has worked with charities, the private sector, governments, and regulatory bodies.
-Specializing in non-profit organizational development and strategic communications, he is a recognized facilitator, speaker, and instructor who has had an unwavering commitment to social impact as an employee, consultant, and Board member for 25 years.
+M. Daniel Roukema is an award-winning leader who has spent his career working with non-profit organizations, governments, and regulatory bodies.
+Specializing in strategic organizational development and corporate communications, he is a recognized facilitator, speaker, and instructor who has had an unwavering commitment to community and social impact throughout Canada and internationally for thirty years.

 Daniel’s interest in communications, public policy, and community development began in university when he visited Rwanda in 1993 and witnessed the outbreak of the 1994 genocide.
 After first being contacted by the Canadian Broadcasting Corporation while awaiting evacuation orders with other foreigners, he provided ongoing updates to broadcasters around the world about their condition and the state of the war.